nihalgbailur/github_commands/README.md

 10. **Fork a repository:**
     On GitHub, click the "Fork" button on the top right of a repository to create your own copy.
 ```

-Feel free to copy and paste this template into your README.md file in your project repository.